ubaldot/dymoval/docs/source/model_validation_index/doe.rst

    over, then it would be hard to disagree on that the collected measurements dataset is poorly informative.

-How can you design experiments that produce sufficiently informative measurement datasets?

-Ideally, the best would be to stimulate the system at every frequencies.
-Very ideally with a white noise signal.
-A white noise signal could be mimic through a *Psuedo-Random-Binary-Sequence (PRBS)* which is extremely easy to implement on a digital platform.
-Alternatively, you could use a chirp signal or you could just manually drive your real system as randomly as possible.
-Be sure to hit all the corner cases.
+Ideally, the best approach would be to stimulate the system at every frequency.
+Ideally, such a stimulus should be a white noise signal.
+In practice, a white noise signal can be mimicked through a **Pseudo-Random-Binary-Sequence (PRBS)**, which is extremely easy to implement on digital platforms.
+Alternatively, you could use a chirp signal, or you could just manually drive your real system as randomly as possible.
+Regardless of the approach you choose, the goal is to hit as many corners as possible.

-Say that we have done with our experiments.
-How to check if our signal was *white* enough?
-Well, we can analyze its *auto-correlation* function.
-Dymoval has the :py:class:`~dymoval.validation.XCorrelation` that can be used for this purpose.
+Next, let's say that we have completed your experiments.
+To assess the quality of the experiments, we can simply check how similar the input signal was to white noise.
+This is done by analyzing the **auto-correlation** function of our input signal.
+Dymoval has the :py:class:`~dymoval.validation.XCorrelation` class that can be used for this purpose.

-Assume that you have a signal ``u`` expressed as a :math:`N \times p` ``np.ndarray``, where :math:`N` is the number of samples and :math:`p` is the dimension of the signal.
+Assume that you have a signal ``u`` expressed as a :math:`N \times p` array, where :math:`N` is the number of samples and :math:`p` is the dimension of the signal.

 You can create and analyze the auto-correlation function of the signal ``u`` with the following: